 EDITING, CONSULTING, & MEMOIR COACHING

-You’ve been writing your manuscript, essay, or short story for a while now, staring at it so long, working and reworking it, you’re not sure what you’re looking at anymore.
-You know you want your story to have tension, powerful scenes, vivid characters, a structure that pops, transitions that flow, and sensory details that bring your writing to life, but you are pretty sure you need a fresh set of eyes.
+You’ve been writing your manuscript, or essay for a while now, staring at it so long, working and reworking it, you’re not sure what you’re looking at anymore.
+You know you want your story to have tension, powerful scenes, vivid characters, transitions that flow, a structure that pops, and sensory details that bring your writing to life, but you are pretty sure you need a fresh set of eyes.

 I offer editing and developmental feedback on completed drafts as well as memoir coaching for memoirs in progress.
-I’m the author of the memoir When She Comes Back and the winner of Hidden River Arts’ 2020 Eludia Award for my short story collection Home Is A Made-Up Place (to be published late 2022 by Sowilo Press), and a creative nonfiction editor for The Citron Review.
-I’ve taught all ages and have coached memoir essay writing at the high school and college levels.
-I have an MFA in nonfiction from Pacific University, and my short fiction and creative nonfiction have won awards (see Press and Awards page).
+I’m the author of the memoir When She Comes Back, the winner of Hidden River Arts’ Eludia Award for my short story collection Home Is A Made-Up Place, and a creative nonfiction editor for The Citron Review.
+I’ve been teaching for more than a decade and have an MFA in nonfiction from Pacific University.
+My short fiction and creative nonfiction have won awards (see Press and Awards page) and I’m the host and producer of the podcast Let’s Talk Memoir.

-I work with both short and long pieces, fiction and nonfiction, and enjoy big-picture developmental editing as well as swooping in real close for line editing.
+I work with both short and long pieces and enjoy big-picture developmental editing as well as swooping in real close for line editing.

 HOW TO KNOW IF I'M THE RIGHT EDITOR FOR YOU

-You will receive a 2-5 page edit letter (depending on the length of work submitted for review) to assess what is working well and what areas need strengthening.
-I’ll address structure, tension, subtext and dialogue (where relevant), sensory details and provide detailed suggestions for revising your work.
+You will receive a detailed editorial letter assessing what is working well and what areas need strengthening.
+I’ll address structure, tension, dialogue, stakes and the narrative arc, and provide detailed suggestions for revising your work.

 DEVELOPMENTAL & LINE EDIT